apache/yunikorn-k8shim/deployments/examples/README.md

 ## namespace
 The namespace example uses a placement rule and special queue configuration.
 The pod is a simple sleep pod which will be scheduled based on the namespace it runs in.
 The pod does not have a queue set.

-* create the config volume using the local [queues.yaml](./namespace/queues.yaml) file not the standard one.
+* create the configmap as explained in the [user guide](https://github.com/cloudera/yunikorn-core/blob/master/docs/user-guide.md#create-the-configmap) using the local [queues.yaml](./namespace/queues.yaml) file not the standard one.
 * add the development namespace using [development](./namespace/development.yaml) file: `kubectl create -f development.yaml`
-* run a sleep pod which will show in the `root.development` queue: [sleeppod.yaml](./namespace/sleeppod.yaml)
+* run the sleep pod using the local [sleeppod.yaml](./namespace/sleeppod.yaml).
+The pod spec does not specify a queue just a namespace but the application will be run in the `root.development` queue.